Categories

 Why Should I Get a DUI Lawyer?

 Whether you feel you were guilty of a DUI or not, it’s important to contact an attorney as soon as possible.
 An attorney will be well-versed in the best defense for your case, whether it’s discovering a procedural issue or arguing against the use of a field sobriety test.
 Your attorney will also help ensure that you meet all necessary deadlines.
-If you are pulled over or arrested for the DUI, contact the top DUI lawyers in Clearwater, with Russo, Pelletier & Sullivan.
+If you are pulled over or arrested for the DUI, contact the top DUI lawyers in Clearwater, with The Law Office of Timothy Sullivan.

-For a free consultation with top DUI lawyers in Clearwater, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with top DUI lawyers in Clearwater, please contact The Law Office of Timothy Sullivan today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.